megapixeltv/megapixeltv.github.io/index.md

 This site will receive a lot of changes once i figure this out.
 If you have any ideas or improvements please feel free to hit me up.
 I can always use help.

-You can watch me stream at: {% include icon-twitch.html username="mega_pixel" %}
+You can watch me stream at: {% include icon-mixer.html username="mega_pixel" %} OR {% include icon-twitch.html username="mega_pixel" %}

 Or you can learn more [About Me]({{ site.baseurl }}{% link about.md %}).